 The Microsoft Exchange Server 2010 mailbox database grows unexpectedly large.
 The size of the mailbox database is not reduced when items are deleted from mailboxes.

 This issue most frequently occurs when one of the following conditions is true.
 However, it may also occur in other scenarios:

 - A journaling mailbox is deployed in the Exchange Server 2010 environment.

 - A third-party email message archival system is used.

-For more information about how to create and configure a journaling mailbox, visit the following TechNet website:
+For more information about how to create and configure a journaling mailbox, go to the following TechNet website:

-For more information about how to configure deleted items retention and recoverable items quotas, visit the following TechNet website:
+For more information about how to configure deleted items retention and recoverable items quotas, go to the following TechNet website: